BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 - Your pillars are not set in stone, they will change as the market alters over time.

 ##### Pillars Format
 The pillar post should be presented as the 'essential' or 'ultimate' guide to the topic chosen.
-For example 'the ess'
+For example 'the essential guide to book editing'.

+The best way think about the post is as a hub for all other sub pillars within that pillar.
+So, for example, the pillar post for 'book editing' would cover topics such as 'developmental editing', 'copy editing' and 'manuscript assessment'.

+You **must not** fall into the trap of thinking that this post is being created for SEO purposes.
+IT IS NOT.
+This post is simply a hub that connects your ranking content and its purpose is to single to Google that the content is linked.

+Here are some metadata considerations:

+- **Title**: This should be simple and contain the pillar phrase.
+The best practice would be 'ultimate guide to...'
+- **Category**: The pillar phrase should have it's own, parent level, category.
+For example 'book editing'
+- **URL**: This should be simple and match the pillar phrase.
+For example site.com/book-editing/ultimate-guide-book-editing
+- **Key Image**: This will set the tone for other images in the category.
+The Alt text should contain the pillar phrase.